kaikugler/germanet2neo4j/README.md

 # germanet2neo4j
 python-scripts to import GermaNet XML into a Neo4j database

-## How to import [GermaNet](https://uni-tuebingen.de/fakultaeten/philosophische-fakultaet/fachbereiche/neuphilologie/seminar-fuer-sprachwissenschaft/arbeitsbereiche/allg-sprachwissenschaft-computerlinguistik/ressourcen/lexica/germanet-1/) (see [^3] and [^4])
-into your Neo4j- or ONg-Database
+## How to import [GermaNet](https://uni-tuebingen.de/fakultaeten/philosophische-fakultaet/fachbereiche/neuphilologie/seminar-fuer-sprachwissenschaft/arbeitsbereiche/allg-sprachwissenschaft-computerlinguistik/ressourcen/lexica/germanet-1/) into your Neo4j- or ONg-Database

+GermaNet is a lexical-semantic word network that semantically relates German nouns, verbs and adjectives to each other by grouping lexical units that express the same concept into synsets and defining semantic relations between these synsets (see [^3] and [^4]).
+The data itself is not part of this repository, see the [license agreements for GermaNet](https://uni-tuebingen.de/fakultaeten/philosophische-fakultaet/fachbereiche/neuphilologie/seminar-fuer-sprachwissenschaft/arbeitsbereiche/allg-sprachwissenschaft-computerlinguistik/ressourcen/lexica/germanet-1/lizenzen/)

 ### prepare the database by importing the basic nodes